 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

-Exuma is a must-visit vacation destination for those seeking paradise.
-Its beautiful white sand beaches, crystal clear waters, and laidback island vibe attract millions of visitors each year.
-It’s undoubtedly one of the most beautiful places on the planet.
-Exuma is a chain of islands, or cays, located in the Bahamas.
-It’s located thirty-four miles southeast of the more frequently visited Bahamian tourist destination of Nassau.
+Exuma is a dream vacation destination for anyone seeking a slice of paradise.
+With its pristine white-sand beaches, crystal-clear turquoise waters, and laid-back island vibe, Exuma captivates millions of visitors each year.
+This stunning chain of islands, or cays, is located in the Bahamas, just 34 miles southeast of the more bustling tourist hub of Nassau.

 How to Get to Exuma

-The island of Exuma is 100 miles off the coast of Florida and just 35 miles southeast of Nassau.
-The best way to reach Exuma is generally by plane.
-Exuma International Airport (GGT) is located on Great Exuma and direct flights are offered from Nassau, Miami, and Fort Lauderdale.
-Flights from Nassau are more frequent and usually offered daily.
+Exuma is located approximately 100 miles off the coast of Florida and just 35 miles southeast of Nassau, making it a convenient tropical getaway.
+The best way to reach Exuma is by plane.
+Exuma International Airport (GGT), situated on Great Exuma, offers direct flights from Nassau, Miami, and Fort Lauderdale, with flights from Nassau being the most frequent and typically available daily.

-If you’re departing from Florida or Nassau, Bahamas Air and Silver Airways have affordable and regular flight service.
-If you are departing from anywhere else in the United States, Delta can be a great option.
-Chartered flights are also available from some of the other Bahamian cays, such as Staniel Cay Airport (MYES), Black Point Airport (MYEB), and Farmer’s Cay Airport.
+For travelers departing from Florida or Nassau, Bahamas Air and Silver Airways provide affordable and regular service.
+If you’re traveling from other U.S. locations, Delta is a reliable option.
+Additionally, charter flights are available from neighboring Bahamian cays, including Staniel Cay Airport (MYES), Black Point Airport (MYEB), and Farmer’s Cay Airport.

 Best Time to Visit Exuma